ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 The Mavic is an allround wheel for even ASTM category 2 (road and offroad with jumps less than 15cm) at a weight of 1440g.
 Their Fore rim technology ensures the wheel can be used without rim tape.
 Very impressive.

 The Reserve Wheels, like the Mavics, are designed for riding on a broad range of surfaces.
-I didn´t take the Reserve Wheels further into consideration because if there´s no support in Germany it doesn´t make sense in my view choose them.
+The appearance without any branding is something I prefer.
+For all those reasons they were initially the number one on my list, but if there´s no support in Germany it doesn´t make sense to take them into further consideration, I believe.

 The Shimano wheelsets are highly competitive.
 In the past I overlooked Shimano wheels but the new 2021 wheels are very interesting.
-Shimano recommends the C50 to every kind of rider (<q>C50 is the best all-round wheel in Shimano’s history, our recommendation for all riders.</q>), and they recommend C36 for climbers.
+Shimano recommends the C50 to every kind of rider (<q>C50 is the best all-round wheel in Shimano’s history, our recommendation for all riders.</q>) and the C36 for climbers.
 The Dura Ace wheels, as opposed to the Ultegra wheels, have the new ratchet *Direct Engagement* freewheel.
 For that reason the Ultegras are not on my shortlist.
 The weight of the C36 and the Roval Alpinist are pretty much the same, but the C36 can be ridden tubeless.

 **My decision:** Because I´m already in the Shimano Dura Ace system, I will go for Dura Ace wheels.
 The C36, even if meant for climbing, are as well excellent allround wheels in my view.
 I do not give much on the aero advantage of deeper wheels compared to the C36 rim because in practice I cannot recognize the difference anyway.
 What´s noticable to me in practice is how difficult deep rims can be handled in crosswinds.
 Another thing to recognize, is, lighter wheels are better to accelerate and reduce the overall bike weight, of course.
 Function-wise, for the average rider, the shallower rim is typically the better choice.
 But, I say it, choosing a deeper rim over a shallower rim has to do with aesthetics.
 The wheels should match the appearance of the bike.
 A carbon superbike with big sculptural tubes looks imbalanced with skinny rims.
 On the other hand, the steel tubes of the Strael frame are not as big, the top tube is even skinny.
 I believe the C36 will make a balanced appearence on the Strael frame – it´s not skinny and not overwhelming.
 Not to forget the real riding advantages of fast acceleration because the wheels weigh only 1350g, plus crosswind stability.

 ## The tyres and tubes

 I´ve been riding tubeless for several years and during that time I had only two punctures which sealed by themself.
 Still, I think tubeless has two drawbacks: It can be extremely difficult to get the tyre on and off the rim.
-Doing that during a ride I assume will not be a joy.
+Doing that during a ride when it´s raining and you are tired will not be a joy.
 Having to deal with sealant and inserting a tube because the sealing didn´t work is also something you don´t want to experience.
+When riding tubeless, I still carry two replacement tubes.
+With a tubed setup I carry only a single replacement tube because in that case I can achieve a lot with patching an alreeady punctured tube.

-Also, Shimano recommends not using tyre leavers with their new rims which might be impossible when using a tubeless setup.
+Also, Shimano recommends not using tyre leavers with their new rims, which might be impossible when using a tubeless setup.

 **My decision:** This time I will choose tyres that require tubes.
 Continental GP 5000 in a 30mm width or maybe even 32mm width.
+Inner tubes will be Continental Race 28 Wide with a 60mm valve.

 ## The seatpost, stem, handle bar and tape